xlson/xlson.github.com/_posts/2011-01-13-out-off-delicious-and-into-your-couch.markdown

 ![Scrumptious UI on CouchOne](/images/scrumptious.png)

 As it happens, I'm not the first person that thought CouchDB would be a good place to put bookmarks.
-Jan-Piet Mens has already created a [CouchApp](http://couchapp.org/page/index) called Scrumptious.
+[Jan-Piet Mens](http://twitter.com/jpmens) has already created a [CouchApp](http://couchapp.org/page/index) called Scrumptious.
 Scrumptious is a web-application that lives inside CouchDB.

-**Scrumptious comes with the following features:**
+**Scrumptious features:**
 * Bookmarklet for saving bookmarks
-* Listing bookmarks
+* Listing bookmarks by date or tag
 * Export as bookmarks html for import into the browser of your choice
 * Inline-editing of bookmarks

+### A word of warning

+Scrumptious is a cool app but it's in no way ready for non-techies (as you will probably figure out during the install, if not earlier).
+The bookmarklet doesn't work in Firefox 3.x currently and the search-functionality isn't finished.
+Scrumptious also lacks all of the social functionality of Delicious.
+If this puts you off maybe you'd be better off looking at something like [Pinboard](http://pinboard.in/) or [Tagli.us](http://tagli.us/).

 ## Getting started with Scrumptious in the cloud